pattonsgirl/videoprocessing/README.md

 * Another lead - VTK Image Stack
   * Is not overlapping image frames in way I thought it was.
   * Also, don't know how to load all frames into buffer to display as one volume
+* VTK Image Append - this or Image Stack holds the key
+  * When I append, the opacity? coloring? by default is not the image default
+  * Cannot tell if images are properly appending or not
+  * IF it's working, then I need to instantiate a loop to append the rest of the images

 ### Notes on files:
 * vastp1.mov & vastp2.mov are files provided for analysis